-- (a) I am responsible for performing all VOLUNTEER work in a professional manner assigned to me by CRS pursuant to the Program, and that my performance of such work shall be under the immediate supervision of the Farmer-to-Farmer Program Director in the Placement Country or his/her authorized representative; - (b) I am responsible for obtaining a passport at my expense; - (c) I am responsible, if CRS requests, for obtaining the required visa upon arrival in country, and that CRS shall reimburse me for the costs I incur in obtaining the visa; - (d) I am responsible for obtaining a medical pre-clearance from my physician, and I am required to be covered by a valid medical insurance policy, which I have accurately identified in the Addendum to this Agreement, and which is valid for coverage in the U.S. prior to and through at least the month following the assignment;
+- (a) I am responsible for performing all VOLUNTEER work in a professional manner assigned to me by CRS pursuant to the Program, and that my performance of such volunteer work shall be under the immediate supervision of the Farmer-to-Farmer Program Director in the Placement Country or his/her authorized representative; - (b) I am responsible for obtaining a passport at my expense; - (c) I am responsible, if CRS requests, for obtaining the required visa upon arrival in the Placement Country, and CRS shall reimburse me for the one-time costs I incur in obtaining this visa upon first arriving in the Placement Country; - (d) I am responsible for obtaining a medical pre-clearance from my physician, and I am required to be covered by a valid medical insurance policy, which I have accurately identified in the Addendum to this Agreement, and which is valid for coverage in the U.S. prior to and through at least the month following the assignment;

-- (e) I will not receive any monetary compensation from CRS for my participation in the Program; however, CRS shall provide me a per diem stipend to cover normal and customary living expenses; - (f) I am responsible for the payment of all personal expenses incurred during my participation in the Program and that I may not incur any expenses on behalf of CRS without prior written authorization; - (g) I am required to attend orientation sessions provided by CRS regarding the Program; - (h) I am required to comply with all applicable rules, regulations, policies and procedures of CRS; - (i) I am required to abide by the CRS "Social Media and Blogging Guidelines" for Farmer to Famer Volunteers attached to this Agreement as Appendix B; - (j) I am required to behave at all times in a responsible, respectable, and mature manner.
+- (e) I will not receive any monetary compensation from CRS for my participation in the Program; however, CRS shall provide me a per diem stipend to cover normal and customary living expenses; - (f) I am responsible for the payment of all personal expenses incurred during my participation in the Program and that I may not incur any expenses on behalf of CRS without prior written authorization: - (g) I am required to attend orientation sessions provided by CRS regarding the Program; - (h) I am required to comply with all applicable rules, regulations, policies, procedures, and security protocols of CRS; - (i) I am required to comply with the CRS Code of Conduct and Ethics, CRS Policy on Safeguarding, and CRS Policy on Social Media included with this Agreement as Appendix A; - (j) I am required to behave at all times in a responsible, respectable, and mature manner.